-"Justice delayed is justice denied, justice hurried is justice buried" (Kalim Arshad Khan, Federal Law Journal, 2023).
+"Justice delayed is justice denied, justice hurried is justice buried" (Kalim, 2023).

 In any society built on the rule of law, the legal system can only achieve its goal of ensuring social order if the subjective rights to which individuals are entitled are effectively sanctioned and protected.
 The ultimate objective of any litigant who brings a case before a court is not only to obtain a fair judgment that respects the rights of the defense but also to have that judgment recognize the validity of their claims within a reasonable time.
 The latter is one of the essential elements of a fair trial, which, in turn, is a privileged fundamental expression of the rule of law in a democracy (Tulkens, 2006).

 In the context of litigants' protection and the efficiency of the judicial system, publicity is an important indicator of the quality and fairness of justice (Milano, L. 2006).
 Regarding judicial time, the right to public proceedings requires sufficient time to carry out judicial formalities.
-However, these formalities must be subject to limitations, as publicity may sometimes conflict with other procedural guarantees and interests related to trial duration-namely, the reasonably time requirement.
+However, these formalities must be subject to limitations, as publicity may sometimes conflict with other procedural guarantees and interests related to trial duration - namely, the reasonable time requirement.
 Indeed, this requirement is an essential condition of any judicial system aiming to reconcile the slowness and speed of justice.
-As Kalim Arshad Khan (2023) aptly stated, "Justice delayed is justice denied, justice hurried is justice buried."
+As Kalim Arshad Khan aptly stated, "Justice delayed is justice denied, justice hurried is justice buried."

-In other words, even though in all legal traditions (Romano-Germanic and Common Law), the primary objective of the trial is to establish the truth (Pradel, J. 2008), the judgment must be delivered without undue delay.
+In other words, even though in the principal legal traditions (Romano-Germanic and common Law), the primary objective of the trial is to establish the truth (Pradel, J. 2008), the judgment must be delivered without undue delay.
 The ultimate goal of any litigant who brings a case before a court of justice is not only to obtain a qualitative (fair and equitable) judgment that respects procedural fairness (publicity, contradiction, procedural formalism, and respect for the rights of the defense), but also to have the judgment promptly recognize the validity of the claim within a reasonable time.

 As justice is an ideal to be achieved, it must be offered to the litigant as quickly as possible, in real time" (Abikhzer, 2005).
 According to Hébraud (1936), the principle of celerity is essential in that it drives the current approaches of procedural reformers: "All procedural reform today consists in speeding up the progress of the trial" (Hebraud, 1936).
+Criticizing the slowness of legal proceedings, Professor Fabienne Quilleré Majzoub argues that if the conduct of a case does not respect the imperatives of a fair trial, namely, a reasonable time limit, then there can be no true trial (Quillere-Majzoub, 1999).